seenthattinker/AB/worksheet2.md

 It was a point of contention that I didn't do any of his revocations or any of his courses.
 He reminded me at least fifteen times.
 I had no interest in his course material.
-The spiritual courses of Andrew bartis are not worth anybody's time.
+The spiritual courses of Andrew Bartzis are not worth anybody's time.
 At most you're going to jack up a psychic center and be imbalanced for a while, or worse.
 When you're looking at spiritual teachings always look at the teacher.